MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-globalization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy prevents automatic copying of user input methods to the system account for use on the sign-in screen.
 The user is restricted to the set of input methods that are enabled in the system account.

 Note this does not affect the availability of user input methods on the lock screen or with the UAC prompt.